With Weathers’ direction and Favreau’s writing, The Mandalorian continues to go from strength to strength.

 Landing on the planet, Mando is greeted warmly by the pair, and Greef fawns once again over The Child.
 Greef orders the Mandalorians ship to be repaired completely and correctly this time in exchange for Mando’s help with something Greef and Cara are having trouble with.
 An old Imperial research base on the other side of the planet contains weapons that could be used to create anarchy by the black market gangs that reside in the shadows.
 Greef is now the Magistrate of Nevarro while Cara is the Marshall, cleaning up any trouble and both have managed to turn the planet around and made it a peaceful and pleasant place to live.
 Mando is surprised when he finds Mythrol (Horatio Sanz), the first bounty collected in the very first episode of the series has been released from his Carbonite and is working off his sentence under the eye of Greef.

-Leaving The Child in a school where he decides to use his powers to steal some Macaroon-style cookies from a boy in the class, the four journey to the base, which is thought to be manned by only a skeleton crew.
+Leaving The Child in a school where he decides to use his powers to steal some Macaroon-style cookies from a boy in the class, the four journey to the base is thought to be manned by only a skeleton crew.
 However, our heroes are shocked to discover that it is fully manned and still operational.
 It is decided that the facility needs to be destroyed by deactivating the lava cooling system that controls the natural lava flows it sits on.
-Mythrol manages to deactivate the cooling system but during the escape, they come across a large chamber that appears to be filled to the brim with cloned bodies.
-The scientists on the station attempt to destroy the evidence but are ultimately shot and killed before they can complete their actions.
+Mythrol manages to deactivate the cooling system.
+But they come across a large chamber that appears to be filled to the brim with cloned bodies.
+The scientists on the station attempt to destroy the evidence.
+But they are ultimately shot and killed before they can complete their actions.

 To the shock of everyone, when attempting to retrieve the data, a hologram recording of Dr. Pershing is revealed, dropping the bombshell that the blood of the child is being used to harvest the clones after a small amount was extracted by him at the behest of the client and Moff Gideon.
 Mando is also shocked to find out that Gideon is still alive and is pulling the strings.
 Stormtroopers attack the foursome and they are forced to escape the base before the lava flow consumes and destroys the base.

-While not moving the story concerning Ahsoka forward by much, the show has done the right thing and allowed us to catch our breath while still giving us an episode that we will savor, enjoy and cheer through from almost the very start.
-IF the show keeps Carl Weathers, Bryce Dallas Howard, and the other directors on board for the foreseeable future and Jon Favreau and Dave Filoni keep writing the show to this standard, then ‘The Mandalorian’ will continue to flourish for many years to come.
+While not moving the story forward by much, the show has done the right thing and allowed us to catch our breath.
+While still giving us an episode that we will savor, enjoy and cheer through.
+IF the show keeps Carl Weathers, Bryce Dallas Howard, and the other directors on board for the foreseeable future.
+And Jon Favreau and Dave Filoni keep writing the show to this standard, then ‘The Mandalorian’ will continue to flourish for many years to come.
 And I can’t wait to see what happens next.